 We don't just have reams of stats, though; we also write in-depth articles explaining these statistics as well as articles to answer specific questions and challenge conventional wisdom about the game.
 Some of our articles aren't necessarily based on statistics, but still give a more intelligent viewpoint on professional (and college) football, combining fan obsession with a bit of acerbic wit.
 Our lineup of regular columns is split between those articles which appear on Football Outsiders, and those which appear as part of our partnership with ESPN.com.
-Some of our writers also appear on other sites including SI.com, SB Nation, CBS Sports, and The New York Times Online.
+Some of our writers (and former writers) also appear on other sites including SI.com, SB Nation, CBS Sports, and Bleacher Report.

 Q: When does Football Outsiders publish new material?

 A: Here is our schedule for the 2014 season.
 College football columns are in blue.
 Material that appears somewhere other than FootballOutsiders.com is in italics.
 All ESPN material is now Insider only.

 ESPN: Fantasy Football Projections

 The Week in Quotes

 ESPN: Rotating NFL Feature

 Q: Can I find out about new Football Outsiders material with an RSS feed?